Carbonec2/ConULearn/documentation/acceptanceTesting.md

 ## 2.1 Sign in as a Teacher
 ### **User Story:** As a teacher, I want to sign in as a teacher so that I can create quiz, announcements, answer to students’ questions.
-- **Precondition:** A teacher acount must be created following the steps 1.1.1 to 1.1.6 [See 1.1 Sign Up as Teacher]
+- **Precondition:** A teacher account must be created following the steps 1.1.1 to 1.1.6 [See 1.1 Sign Up as Teacher]

 Test Steps | Test Data | Expected Result | Pass/Fail
 -----------|-----------|-----------------|-----------